Content Warning: Depictions of death, specifically: child death. Cannibalism, misogyny and grief are also described.

-Margit copes by questioning why the events unfolded as they did, while Katla manifests a lover, and new beginnings.
-Katla’s magic can be seen as either dangerous and selfish, or as her reclaiming autonomy in a world that does not love her.
-Margit (Björk) represents the innocent, naive side of femininity, while Katla counteracts as the ‘dangerous’ feminine.
+Margit copes by questioning why the events unfolded as they did, while Katla manifests a lover and new beginnings.
+Katla’s magic can be seen as either dangerous and selfish or as her reclaiming autonomy in a world that does not love her.
+Margit (Björk) represents femininity’s innocent, naive side, while Katla counteracts as the ‘dangerous’ feminine.
 Of course, femininity is so much more complex and diverse than any of these tropes would suggest, infinitesimal in variation and more difficult to define than western society would have us believe.
-The Juniper Tree highlights our preconceived notions and biases of femininity and challenges them through difficult subjects.
+The Juniper Tree highlights our preconceived notions and biases of femininity and challenges them through challenging subjects.

-Katla’s spells and manifestations soon bring her the weary traveler Jóhann (Valdimar Örn Flygenring) who is widowed.
-He falls under her spells and subliminal suggestions, succumbed to her “womanly” ways.
+Katla’s spells and manifestations soon bring her a widow, the weary traveler Jóhann (Valdimar Örn Flygenring).
+He falls under her spells and subliminal suggestions, succumbs to her “womanly” ways.
 Her seduction has worked; he soon invites the two sisters to live with him and his son, Jónas (Geirlaug Sunna Þormar) from his former partnership.

-Katla finds love and affection in her relationship with Jóhann, but perhaps most importantly: a means to escape the violence and death characteristic of the past her mother lived and died in.
+Katla finds love and affection in her relationship with Jóhann.
+Still, perhaps most importantly: a means to escape the violence and death characteristic of the past her mother lived and died in.
 Jóhann may also find love through Katla, yet he seems more interested in the warmth of the body beside him at night, in the distraction from loneliness.
 It is not a relationship founded on any sustainable interpersonal processes.
-Katla, for all of her foresight and abilities is unable to recognize this, and finds an enemy in his son who despises her.
+Katla, for her foresight, is unable to recognize this, finding an enemy in his son who despises her.
 She comes to resent Jónas, but Margit makes a friend in him, bonding over their innate naïveté.

 Margit has visions in which she sees her mother, beckoning to her, smiling atop a cliff, silhouetted against the night.
-A sense of generational pain, hardship and fulfillment is realized in her mother welcoming her, bestowing secrets that only the dead know.
+Generational pain, hardship, and fulfillment are symbolized in her mother welcoming her, bestowing secrets only the dead know.
 Is it truly her spirit or the imagination of a woman grieving?
 When Katla sees these spells and how they affect Margit (who stands frozen, her eyes widened), she interrogates her sister.
 Margit loses recollection soon after, becoming disoriented.

-While under the influence of this curious child Margit begins to remember her visions and find solace in the illusory image of the mother who comes to her.
-She discovers the enormity of her magic, within it the ability to salve pain and trauma.
+Under the influence of this curious child, Margit begins to remember her visions.
+She finds solace in the illusory image of the mother approaching her.
+She discovers the enormity of her magic, within it the ability to salve trauma and suffering.

 Scenes that take place at twilight: her mother with a void in her chest (like the tremendous gravity of a black hole) smiling and full of love, Margit’s hand disappearing into the darkness, swallowed by this space where a heart once was.
-In another scene, Margit takes Jónas to meet her mother who sings him to sleep and tells him stories; he may feel the presence of Margit’s mother but insists that he cannot see her, there’s no one there.
-Jónas’ mother appears to him occasionally, however, as a raven, he and Margit both have the notion of being protected beyond life and death, a beautiful comfort.
+In another scene, Margit takes Jónas to meet her mother, who sings him to sleep and tells him stories; he may feel the presence of Margit’s mother but insists that he cannot see her, there’s no one there.
+Jónas’ mother appears to him occasionally as a raven.
+He and Margit both have the notion of being protected beyond life and death, a beautiful comfort.

-These supernatural moments in the film are chilling, awe-inspiring but overall more difficult to decipher.
-What does this symbology mean?
-Within the visual language of film, we are welcome to suspend disbelief and become immersed within the rich folklore of the narrative.
-Fairytales explored through cinematography are that much more effective: we are seeing the impossible and the unimaginable before our very eyes, illustrated frame by frame.
+Within the visual language of cinema, we are welcome to suspend disbelief and become immersed within the rich folklore of the narrative.
+Fairytales explored through cinematography are much more effective: we see the impossible and the unimaginable before our very eyes, illustrated frame by frame.

 Magic distinctly belongs to the women in the film, a balm to heal the wounds and brutality inflicted by men.
 It’s also a divination tool used to pass or abuse time.
-In Katla’s case, vengeance is her driving motivation when it comes to the son she will never claim.
+In Katla’s case, vengeance is her driving motivation for the son she will never claim.
 Ultimately, magic or not, what would follow would be the action of her own free will.